A General Framework for Updating Belief Distributions: Abstract

 Returning to the ``hit region'' showing strongest association around marker 10,000, in Fig (\ref{BF_hit}) we see the portion of the graph from Fig (\ref{BF}) containing 800 makers around the marker of strongest association.
 Due to high colinearity between markers it is not clear whether the signal of association arises from a single effect correlated with others, or from multiple independent association signals.
 In order to investigate this we developed multiple marker methods.

-R code to calculate Bayes Factors for single marker association using Laplace and Monte Carlo Importance Sampling is available.

-{\bf 5.1.2 Multiple marker variable selection.} With the aim of determining if there are multiple markers underlying the signal of association in Fig (\ref{BF_hit}) we consider a model using potentially all 800 makers in the region and phrase the problem as a variable selection task under a partial-likelihood (loss), in which the user suspects that some of the $p=800$ recorded covariates (\ref{eqn:part_lik}) may not be relevant to variation in survival times.
+We consider a model using potentially all 800 makers in the region and phrase the problem as a variable selection task under a partial-likelihood (loss), in which the user suspects that some of the $p=800$ recorded covariates (\ref{eqn:part_lik}) may not be relevant to variation in survival times.

 In the non-Bayesian paradigm, variable selection can proceed by defining a cost function, such as AIC or BIC, that adjusts fit to the data by the number of covariates in the model.
 Inference proceeds using an optimization algorithm, such as forward or stepwise selection, to find a model that minimises the cost.
 More recently, penalized-likelihood methods have proved popular (Tibshirani, 1997; Fan and Li, 2002) where the partial-likelihood is maximised subject to some constraint on the norm of the regression coefficients defined by some appropriate sparsity inducing metric.